State Lawmakers Say Historic Mental Health Legislation Puts Children First

-DENVER (CBS4) – In the wake of the STEM School shooting in Highlands Ranch, calls are growing for more mental health care for children.
+DENVER (CBS4) – In the wake of this week’s school shooting in Highlands Ranch, calls are growing for more mental health care for children.
 Some of that help is already underway after an historic year for mental health legislation at the state Capitol.

 State lawmakers passed more than a dozen bills and allocated nearly $30 million to improve mental health care in Colorado this session, especially when it comes to kids.